TortoiseLeaf/portfolio/README.md

 # portfolio
-A list of deployed personal project.
-Work in progress!
+A list of deployed personal projects.
+WIP!

 ## Art portfolio website
 A web app for showcasing personal art work, built using Vue.js and Node.js and deployed on firebase.